 How about divorce?
 Did it make you work harder on your relationships so this wouldn’t happen to you?

-Failure.
+How about failure?
 Did it teach you more about life than the successes?

 Nobody asked for Christmas.
 God took it upon himself to invade the world, uninvited.
 Christ offers mankind gifts we did not ask for such as grace, peace, joy, forgiveness and renewal that people refuse on a daily basis.
+These are gifts we did not ask for but desperately need.

 King Herod wanted to kill him.